Graduate Nurse and Graduate Midwife Combined Program

 The Women's supports the rights of women to make individual decisions related to their health and well-being.
 This also includes making available pregnancy termination services.
-In your role as a graduate midwife you may care for women undergoing termination of pregnancy and, included in your care, you may be required to administer the first medication in this process.
-If you have any concerns in regards to this you may need to rethink whether the Women's is the right hospital choice for you to complete your Graduate Midwife program in.
+In your role as a graduate nurse or graduate midwife you may care for women undergoing termination of pregnancy and, included in your care, you may be required to administer the first medication in this process.
+If you have any concerns in this regard you may need to rethink whether the Women's is the right hospital choice for completion of your Graduate Nurse or Graduate Midwife program.

 Annual leave is allocated within your first 12 months.

 Graduate Nurse/Midwife Information Evening

 Applications for the 2021 Graduate Nurse/Midwife Program open in May 2020.